Mannings' choice: Joe Burrow wins another award after historic season

 "The Allstate Sugar Bowl is proud to have the opportunity to recognize Joe Burrow as the winner of the 16th Manning Award," said Judge Monique Morial, the president of the Sugar Bowl Committee.
 "He had one of the greatest seasons in college football history and it was with great pleasure that we watched him complete that season by winning the national championship right here in New Orleans.
 We look forward to welcoming him back to town later this spring for the official presentation of the Manning Award."

-Burrow will have to make space in his trophy case for the Manning Award next to his Heisman Trophy, the AP Player of the Year award, the Maxwell Award, the Water Camp Award, the Davey O'Brien Award, or his Johnny Unitas Award.
+Burrow will have to make space in his trophy case for the Manning Award next to his Heisman Trophy, the AP Player of the Year award, the Maxwell Award, the Walter Camp Award, the Davey O'Brien Award, or his Johnny Unitas Award.